No digital marketing budget?

 It is important to start small and grow your digital capabilities slowly over time by shifting your marketing budget from traditional to digital.

-Start with the vision first by creating your strategy on a page and your maturity models.
+Start with your strategy on a page and your maturity models.

 And concentrate on your website first.